highcharts/highcharts/docs/dashboards/installation.md

     <script src="../code/dashboard.js"></script>
 ```
 ### Load additional modules
-There are some additional modules that you might want to include in your webpage, that are not included in the basic dashboard.js module.
-The basic module lets you create the elementary dashboard with HTMLComponents, but if you would like to use some predefined component types, you need to add some other modules e.g. to use Highcharts component, you need to add following scripts:
+There are some additional modules that you might want to include in your webpage, that are not included in the basic `dashboard.js` module.
+The basic module lets you create the elementary dashboard with `HTMLComponents`, but if you would like to use some predefined component types, you need to add some other modules e.g. to use Highcharts component, you need to add following scripts:
 ```html
     ../dashboard.js
     ../dashboard-plugin.js